anuragGUPTA2235/OOPS_CPP/README.md

 ![image](https://github.com/user-attachments/assets/039b70bf-3fba-42e1-9364-b36df2ab7af4)
 ## PARAMETERIZED CONSTRUCTOR
 ![image](https://github.com/user-attachments/assets/1cdd1662-92aa-4633-94f8-8b6c6e061303)
+A parameterized constructor is a constructor that takes one or more arguments to initialize an object with specific values when it is created.
 ## DEFAULT CONSTRUCTOR
+### User defined
+### Compiler provided
 ![image](https://github.com/user-attachments/assets/01b8c126-b082-4f58-9f99-2d93f7fec0a8)
 ## COPY CONSTRUCTOR
 ![image](https://github.com/user-attachments/assets/5ede2ef6-21e2-4d5a-8ceb-8891d8725973)
 Used when you want to make a new object by deep copying a existing object.
 You make a object by using default, parameterised constructor and then make a neww object by deep copying the existing one.
+### Deep copy
+### Shallow copy